 Chewy Peanut Butter Oatmeal Cookies (vegan)

-A healthier treat for you or your little ones.
-These peanut butter oatmeal cookies are low in refined sugar, contain no refined oils and are full of fiber and peanut-y flavour.
-The consistency of your peanut butter matters in this recipe; if your natural peanut butter is on the drier side (not easily scooped or poured) you should add 1-2 tbsp of vegetable oil to the wet ingredients to retain moisture in the final cookie.
+A healthier treat, these peanut butter oatmeal cookies are low in refined sugar, contain no refined oils and are full of fiber and peanut-y flavour.
+The consistency of your peanut butter matters in this recipe; if your natural peanut butter is on the dry side (not easily scooped or poured) you should add 1-2 tbsp of vegetable oil to the wet ingredients to retain moisture in the final cookie.

 - ½ cup natural peanut butter smooth or crunchy